 When I really can't fall asleep, my last resort is a single capsule of this sleeping aid.
 Completely natural, its main ingredient is magnolia bark, a supplement studies have shown reduces anxiety and stress while promoting sleep.

-Up next, read on for seven of the best beauty products for sleep.
+Up next, read on for six of the best beauty products for sleep.